sw704e21/dmiai/README.md

 <h3>Ranked score and total score </h3>
 The scoreboard will display a "ranked score" for each usecase and a "total score".
 The ranked score reflects the placement your best model has achieved relative to the other participants' models.
 The current best model gets the first place and 100 points.
-If two models perform equally well, they will share a ranked score.<br>
+If two models perform equally well, they will share a ranked score.<br><br>

 The total score is simply a summation of your ranked scores.<br>